Mxthesss/MX-CarLock/README.md

 ## Contributing

-Contributions to MX-CarLock are welcome!
+- Contributions to MX-CarLock are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request in the [GitHub repository](https://github.com/Mxthesss/MX-CarLock).

+- Or join my discord server ;) [Discord](https://dsc.gg/mxthessdev)

 ## License

 MX-CarLock is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Support

-- You don't like the script?
-Join my discord where I will be happy to help you solve the problem. ;) [Discord](https://dsc.gg/mxthessdev)

 ## Screenshots